Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 \subsubsection{Gap ratio}

-While earlier studies considered level spacing statistics, they suffered from the procedure of level unfolding (taking into account vastly different density of states in various physical models) \cite{Haakebook}.
-That procedure is avoided by considering a gap ratio, introduced in \cite{Oganesyan07}.
+While earlier studies considered level spacing statistics, they suffered from the procedure of level unfolding~\cite{Haakebook}.
+That procedure is avoided considering a gap ratio, introduced in \cite{Oganesyan07}.
 The gap ratio is a dimensionless quantity defined as

 where $\delta_n = E_{n+1}-E_{n}$ is the gap between two adjacent eigenvalues in the spectrum of the system.
 Studies of MBL typically concern the middle of the spectrum, where the density of states is the largest.
 Averaging $r_n$ over eigenvalues in this energy range and over different disorder realizations yields an average gap ratio, denoted by $\overline r$.
-Comparing the average gap ratio, $\overline r$, to the values $\overline r_{GOE} \approx 0.5307$ and $\overline r_{PS}\approx 0.3863$, which are characteristic for the GOE \cite{Atas13} and Poisson level statistics, respectively, is for most physical systems a way of assessing whether the system is ergodic or not\footnote{This remark concerns a generic case.
+Comparing the average gap ratio, $\overline r$, to the values $\overline r_{GOE} \approx 0.5307$ and $\overline r_{PS}=2\ln2 - 1\approx 0.3863$, which are characteristic for the GOE \cite{Atas13} and Poisson level statistics, respectively, is for most physical systems a way of assessing whether the system is ergodic or not\footnote{This remark concerns a generic case.
 However, the lack of ergodicity associated with the existence of a particular class of eigenstates, for instance with quantum scar states~\cite{Turner18}, may not be detectable with the probes of the level statistics.}.

-The average gap ratio, $\overline r$, calculated for disordered many-body systems is the prototypical quantity featuring the trends illustrated in Fig.~\ref{fig:flow}(b).
+The average gap ratio, $\overline r$, calculated for disordered many-body systems, is the prototypical quantity featuring the trends illustrated in Fig.~\ref{fig:flow}(b).
 Here, we present results for the $J_1$-$J_2$ model with the Hamiltonian

 where $ \hat{H}_{\textit{XXZ} } $ is the Hamiltonian of the disordered XXZ spin chain, see Eq.~\eqref{Hxxz}, $\Delta=0.55$, and periodic boundary conditions are assumed.
 In contrast to the disordered XXZ spin chain, however, the limit $W\to 0$ is not Bethe ansatz integrable, which simplifies the analysis in the weak disorder limit.
 The Hamiltonian $\hat{H}_{J_1-J_2}$, similarly to $\hat{H}_{\textit{XXZ} }$, conserves the $z$ component of total spin, $\hat{S}^z = \sum_{i=1}^{L} \hat{S}^z_i$.
 We follow the standard choice in the literature on MBL and consider the sector with $\hat{S}^z=0$, which is the largest symmetry sector of the model\footnote{ A meaningful analysis of level statistics is possible only when the global symmetries of the Hamiltonian are resolved.
 Before the resolution of the symmetries, the spectrum of an ergodic system is a superposition of independent GOE/GUE spectra with statistical properties approaching the Poisson case with the increase of the number of symmetry sectors, see~\cite{Giraud22Symmetries} for a recent discussion of this well known problem. }.
 Moreover, the results depend on the energy density at which the gap ratio is calculated~\cite{Luitz15}.
 In the following, to extract $\overline r$, we average \eqref{eq:er} over less than $5\%$ of energies in the middle of the spectrum of the system.
 The average gap ratio $\overline r$ for the $J_1$-$J_2$ model is shown in Fig.~\ref{fig:ER}(a).
 While we here present the concrete example of the $J_1$-$J_2$ model, analogous trends are found in the results for XXZ spin chain and other disordered many-body systems, see Sec.~\ref{subsec:otherModels}.
 Note, however, that the quantitative values of disorder strengths in the crossover regime are larger in the $J_1$-$J_2$ model compared to the XXZ model.